Lutra-Fs/TRPGeneration/Activity_1_User_Stories.md

 As a player, when the character faces non-player characters, I want it to stop and interact with them.

+Character attributes:

-As a player, I want the character to move to different levels if it passes this level.
+As a game designer, I want the character to decide fight to enemies or not when it moves in front of them.

-As a game designer, I want character to move faster once it changes faster boots.
+As a game designer, I want the character to open treasure boxes to increase health, attach ability or defence when it stands on them.

-As a game designer, I want player to be able to select previous levels the player passes.
+As a game designer, I want character to move faster once it receives faster boots.

 Enemies: